 - Check electrical systems for safety and soundness of design

 - Check plumbing systems for venting, distribution, and drainage

-If the heating and cooling systems are not in good condition, a technician from a service at pureairhvacmd.com can come to fix it.
+If the heating and cooling systems are not in good condition, then it’s best to hire an hvac contractor.
+A heating and air conditioning repair technician from a service at pureairhvacmd.com can come to fix it.
 In addition, a home inspector will review a home’s roofing system; its doors, windows and garages; plus, any attic spaces and basements, where appropriate.

 A home inspection may also uncover out-of-code electrical work that municipalities required to be fixed by law.

 Meanwhile, it’s not just home buyers who can order inspections.
 Sellers can order them, too.